nextgis/nextgis_frontend/markdown/webmap.adapteroptions.waitfullload.md

 ## AdapterOptions.waitFullLoad property

-wait until adapter data is fully loaded before resolve addAdapter promise
+Wait until the layer data is fully loaded before allowing added to the map.

+ If true, addLayer promise resolve only after data loading.
+This is useful for GeoJson vector layer adapters when you need to process downloaded data before displaying.

 <b>Signature:</b>